Frequently Asked Questions

 - How does your organization affect the local wildlife and indigenous cultures that we are to encounter on the Safari?

 - Jackson's African Safaris chose as a company priority to support camps, lodges and operators that are actively seeking eco sensitive tourism with an emphasis on low impact travel.
-For example, during any of our walking safaris there is no need for vehicles.
 Our interaction with animals is intimate and our respect for them paramount.
 Never do we intend stressing an animal or negatively impacting on the environment.
+It is the presence of tourism, that is actually protecting many areas of wilderness in Africa today.
+It is only when an area is over used, and not managed properly, are there problems, for the enjoyment of the guests, stress on animals, and impacts on the environment, that are hard to recover.
+Education is key.

 We feel morally obligated to take responsibility for our actions that effect your decision making in regards to 'green' choices.
 We will make a commitment to educate you during your safari planning, so you understand how we are making decisions that make a difference - please feel free to ask us more... and please 'get involved'... your decisions can and do make a difference.
 The laws of supply and demand are real.